jiayingwang/smart-match/README.md

 2
 ```

-change to the other methods:
+- change to the other methods:

-DL(Damerau Levenshtein): the cost of transposition of two adjacent characters is 1.
+__DL(Damerau Levenshtein)__: It consider the cost of transposition of two adjacent characters to be 1.

 ```python
 smart_match.use('DL')